oschl-git/jecna-wa-certificates/answers/ADFo.md

 	**SQL Query**

-- In Application Builder, you cannot use buttons to perform a Dynamic Action?
+- In Application Builder, you cannot use buttons to perform a Dynamic Action.
+True or False?

 	**False**